 - Budget Guides: Transitioning to off-campus living can be an adjustment socially, but also financially.
-Use these resources available for you to promote your financial wellness.
+Use this guide to promote your financial wellness.

 - Winter Prep Guide: If you live off-campus, make sure you’re prepared for the Omaha winter with this guide.

 - Commuter News: As a student who lives off-campus, each month you’ll receive a newsletter with tips on living, events happening in the community, and other resources to enhance your off campus living experience.

 And familiarize yourself with these parts of the commuter experience:

 All students are welcome to bring their cars to campus in so long as they purchase a parking pass.
 Learn more about parking lot access, parking passes and more here.